Reasons To Avoid Settling A California Accident Claim Too Early

 Our Oakland Personal Injury Lawyers Will Counsel You on Settlements

 The biggest risk with settling too soon is being undercompensated for your losses, which is a mistake many accident victims face because they do not fully understand the value of the case.
 You can rely on our attorneys at Venardi Zurada, LLP to recover fair monetary damages, as we have decades of combined experience with settlements and trials.
-Please contact us today to schedule a no-cost case review at our offices in Oakland, Walnut Creek, or Redding, CA.
+Please contact us today to schedule a no-cost case review at our offices in Oakland or Walnut Creek, CA.